CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Jib is a powerful tool that simplifies the process of building Docker images for Java applications without requiring a Docker daemon.
 Jib makes building Docker images easier by integrating directly with your Maven or Gradle build process.
 You don’t need to write a Dockerfile, run a Docker daemon, or bundle everything into a single JAR file.
 Since Jib works closely with your Java build, it automatically packages your application with all the necessary components.

-As a plugin for Gradle, you can write the build script in a `build.gradle` file with Groovy as the scripting language.
-We can then write the build configuration such as base image, build platforms, image registry location and credentials, and environment variables.
-Here's the configuration of the `backend-for-frontend` service for our project:
+We can write the Jib build script in the `build.gradle` file using Groovy as the scripting language.
+This script configures the build settings, including the base image, target platforms, image registry location, credentials, and environment variables.
+Here's the configuration for the `backend-for-frontend` service in our project:

 ```gradle
 jib {